Troubleshooting

 Context is too large

-Open the context usage popup with Ctrl+G Ctrl+U. For idle started threads, press F11 to run manual compaction.
+Open the context usage popup with Ctrl+G Ctrl+U. For idle started sessions, press F11 to run manual compaction.
 If compaction repeatedly misses its target, review attached file sizes and provider context metadata in the provider configuration.